SeekingAura/IoTCurseUTP/Example code/GPIO Pins/README.md

 To read this table the 5.0v are in rigth of raspberry (near to border)

 ## Testing GPIO Pins
-GPIO Pins can use with system sentences or programing language such as python, the example code [gpio example.py](Example&#32;code/GPIO&#32;Pins/gpio&#32;example.py) test all GPIO Pins, on the execute turn on the ascendant of GPIO Pin Number and turn off the descendant GPIO Pin Number.
-This example use [RPi.GPIO](https://sourceforge.net/p/raspberry-gpio-python/wiki/Home/) Library (exist others for that).
+GPIO Pins can use with system sentences or programing language such as python, the example code [LED on and off.py](Example&#32;code/GPIO&#32;Pins/LED&#32;on&#32;and&#32;off.py) test all GPIO Pins with simple digital signals, on the execute turn on the ascendant of GPIO Pin Number and turn off the descendant GPIO Pin Number.
+This example use [RPi.GPIO](https://sourceforge.net/p/raspberry-gpio-python/wiki/Home/) Library (exist others for that), RPi.GPIO can use PWM technique, this is usefull for change ligth intensity, modulate motor speed and more, the example code [LED brightness.py](Example&#32;code/GPIO&#32;Pins/LED&#32;brightness.py) turn on a LED in GPIO 21 with low brigtness, this increment 1% per 0.01 seconds and when it reaches 100% this decrease 1% until 0%.

 ### Electronical components
 * Raspberry pi